Community and Supportive Services

 At Highland Hospice, the focus of our care is not limited to the individual who is unwell; we also offer support and advice to their family and those close to them.
-The Family Support Service is an important part of our commitment to the importance that these relationships play in life.
-The service includes Social Work, Chaplaincy and Bereavement Support.
+Our Patient, Family and Carer Support Services are an important part of our commitment to the importance that these relationships play in life.

 Our Social Worker can meet with patients and those close to them, individually or together, to offer support with the difficulties of having a life limiting condition, or being close to someone with one.
 Difficult times can present different challenges depending on our experiences, whether we are in older age, middle age, or still in our youth.
 Social Work can involve psychological support as well as practical help and advice in varied areas such as benefits funding and organising care packages.